-Reginald Kenneth Dwight (pictured at right) began playing piano as a schoolboy to supplement his earnings as a messenger/tea boy at a London music publishing company.
+Reginald Kenneth Dwight began playing the piano as a schoolboy to supplement his earnings as a messenger/tea boy at a London music publishing company.

 In the early days playing with Bluesology, Dwight earned the meagre sum of £15 per week, out of which came his contribution to petrol and maintenance for their shared van.

-In 1970 Elton’s ballad Your Song hit Number 7 in the UK to give him his first hit single.
+In 1970 Elton’s ballad Your Song hit #7 in the UK to give him his first hit single.
 It was not to be his last.

 Forming The Elton John Band with bassist Dee Murray and drummer Nigel Olsson, and with the help of a massive publicity campaign, he scored a sensational success in the USA in the summer of 1970, playing in New York, Philadelphia and Los Angeles.